Blue Hills (radio serial)

-Blue Hills, created and written by Gwen Meredith, is an Australian radio serial about the lives of families, set in a fictional typical Australian country town called Tanimbla.
-The title "Blue Hills" itself derives from the residence of Dr. Gordon, the town's doctor.

-Blue Hills was broadcast by the Australian Broadcasting Commission (ABC) for 27 years, from 28 February 1949 to 30 September 1976.
-It ran for a total of 5,795 episodes, and was at one time the world's longest-running radio serial.
+Blue Hills was an Australian radio serial that was broadcast by the Australian Broadcasting Commission (ABC) for 27 years, from 28 February 1949 to 30 September 1976.
+It ran for a total of 5,795 episodes, and was at one time the world's longest-running radio serials.
 Each episode lasted 15 minutes.

+Created and written by Gwen Meredith, the series focuses on families who reside in a typical Australian country town, called 'Tanimbla'.
+The series title itself related to the residence of Dr. Gordon, the local G.P.

-It succeeded another Gwen Meredith serial The Lawsons, with many of the same themes and characters, and which ran for 1,299 episodes.
+Blue Hills succeeded another Gwen Meredith serial The Lawsons, with many of the same themes and characters, and which ran for 1,299 episodes.

 History: background

-The Lawsons was the brainchild of play editor Leslie Rees and Frank Clewlow of the Australian Broadcasting Corporation (then Commission), which had been approached by Government in 1943 to publicise the need for farmers to grow more soya beans as part of the war effort.
+Blue Hills followed an earlier similar style series written by Gwen Meredith called The Lawsons, which was the brainchild of play editor Leslie Rees and Frank Clewlow of the Australian Broadcasting Corporation (then Commission), which had been approached by Government in 1943 to publicise the need for farmers to grow more soya beans as part of the war effort.
 They reasoned that a popular radio programme would be more effective than ordinary propaganda, and approached Gwen Meredith to write a radio drama.
 She was an unlikely choice as she lived in Melbourne and production was to be in Sydney, and she was a city girl with little knowledge of primary production.
 But she accepted the contract from the ABC's Rural Department and spent some weeks on a sheep station in Gunnedah to gather background.
 The show went to air on 21 February 1944 and slowly achieved a loyal country audience.

-The story revolved around the farmer John Lawson (Vivian Edwards), his wife Ellen (Ailsa Grahame), and their 19-year-old daughter Sue, played by Jane Holland.
+The story revolved around the farmer John Lawson (Vivian Edwards), his wife Ellen (Ailsa Grahame), and their 19-year-old daughter Sue (Jane Holland).
 The original remit was extended to enable modern farming methods and seasonal information to be passed on to farmers, as well as the usual fare of soap operas.
 As the war ended, Grahame and Holland left for England, and were replaced by Ethel Lang and Joan Lord.
 Under producer Charles Wheeler, who insisted of actors that they use a natural conversation style rather than stage voices, the show lasted five years before it was terminated, at Meredith's request, to make way for a similar program of greater scope.

 The last episode of The Lawsons was aired on 25 February 1949, a Friday, and Blue Hills commenced the following Monday, 28 February 1949.